hridaykarnani/Programming-Assignment-Getting-and-Cleaning-Data/CodeBook.md

 This was done grouping activities and subjects with group_by and after the average was found with summarise_all and the mean function.
 This was stored in GoodData
 Later, I wrote a table with the data and saved in a .txt file with write.table.
 Finally, we can look at the table with the View() function.

+Files of the script:

+features: (561 obs of 2 variables) features.txt They are the features of movement given in the dataset.
+activities: (6 obs of 2 variables) activity_labels.txt.
+The activities performed by the people that participated in the experiment, it also contains its codes.
+subject_test: (2947 of 1 variable) subject_test.txt.
+The data of the 30 volunteers were divided in test and train.
+The test section contains the data of 9/30 volunteers.
+x_test: (2947 of 1 variable) subject_test.txt.
+The data of the 30 volunteers were divided in test and train.
+The test section contains the data of 9/30 volunteers.
+y_test: (7352 of 1 variable) subject_test.txt.
+The data of the 30 volunteers were divided in test and train.
+The test section contains the data of 9/30 volunteers.
+subject_train: (7352 obs of 1 variable) subject_train.txt.
+The data of the 30 volunteers were divided in test and train.
+The train section contains the data of 21/30 volunteers.
+x_train: (7352 obs of 1 variable) subject_train.txt.
+The data of the 30 volunteers were divided in test and train.
+The train section contains the data of 21/30 volunteers.
+y_train: (7352 obs of 1 variable) subject_train.txt.
+The data of the 30 volunteers were divided in test and train.
+The train section contains the data of 21/30 volunteers.